-- Your device’s settings (content of web interface, menu Settings – Device settings)
+- Your device’s settings – content of web interface, menu Settings – Device settings (more information)

-- Configuration of screen layouts, panels, playlists, items
+- Configuration of screen layouts, panels, playlists, content

-- Configuration of periodical download (login to Google Drive and Dropbox account cannot be exported due to security reasons)
+- Configuration of file synchronization, login to Google Drive and Dropbox account cannot be exported due to security reasons (more information)

-- List of on-device RSS messages (content of web interface, menu Tools – RSS messages)
+- List of on-device RSS messages – content of web interface, menu Tools – RSS messages (more information)